The EN 12767 European standard specifies the requirements and test methods to assess the Passive Safety of supporting structures for Road equipment.

 The standard introduces an important focus on product family.
 If a pole is manufactured in different sizes, not all the sizes need to be tested:

-- According to the result on the smallest pole, additional test may be necessary on intermediates sizes.
+According to the result on the smallest pole, additional test may be necessary on intermediate sizes.